Reporting Progress

 The setUser call must also be made before the job is scheduled.

-Progress groups
+Progress Groups

 Progress groups are another mechanism that can be used to influence the way that a job is shown in the UI.
 When it is more appropriate to show the aggregate progress of several related jobs in the UI, a special IProgressMonitor that represents a group of related jobs can be created.
 This monitor is created using IJobManager protocol.
 The following snippet shows how to create a progress group and associate it with a job.